BrenekH/encodarr/CONTRIBUTING.md

 ## Docker

 Both the Controller and the Runner have `Dockerfile`s in their folders that can be built into container images using `docker build .` from the appropriate directory.
-It is recommended to not bother with containers when developing, only using them for final builds.

 ## Continuous Integration and Continuous Deployment

-This repository uses GitHub Actions to continously test commits and deploy them to Docker Hub and the GitHub Container Registry.
+This repository uses GitHub Actions to continuously test commits and deploy them to Docker Hub and the GitHub Container Registry.

 Stand-alone builds as a result of action workflows can be found in the artifacts section of the workflow run's page.
 Artifacts are kept for 90 days, after which they are removed.

-When a Git tag is pushed to the repo, special actions are ran that deploy the code as a release both to the docker registries and the [GitHub Releases page](https://github.com/BrenekH/encodarr/releases).
+When a Git tag is pushed to the repo, special actions are run that deploy the code as a release, both to the docker registries(Docker Hub and GitHub Container Registry) and the [GitHub Releases page](https://github.com/BrenekH/encodarr/releases).

 ## Code of Conduct